On July 15, the Barton County Commission approved for publication a 2014 operating budget that included .75 mill increase.

-Great Bend Community Coordinator Christina Hayes could hardly contain herself when she addressed the Great Bend City Council Monday night about the recent June Jaunt.
+Community Coordinator Christina Hayes hit the nail on the head when she described Great Bend the Great Bend City Council Monday night.

 Without blinking an eye, they put their lives on the line every day to keep us safe from Mother Nature, accidents and the bad guys out there.
 They are the first responders who jump into the breech with out questioning what is on the other side.